 The Texas Water Journal uses the Council of Science Editors (CSE) Scientific Style and Format manual, 8th edition, with some exceptions.
 Please see the Texas Water Journal's detailed style guidelines and exceptions for more information.
 The Texas Water Journal also accepts Bluebook for legal articles.

-Papers in the Texas Water Journal will be published as they are finished.
+Papers in the Texas Water Journal are published as they are finished; the journal publishes approximately 10 to 12 papers per year.
 The editors may collect a series of papers for limited hardcopy publication and archiving.

 The Texas Water Journal uses the Public Knowledge Project's Preservation Network to digitally preserve the journal.

 The Texas Water Journal does not charge any fees (often referred to as article processing charges or APCs) to publish in the Texas Water Journal.
 The Texas Water Journal also does not charge any subscription fees to our readers.

 Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work’s authorship and initial publication in this journal.
 Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal’s published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.
 Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work.